manish5897/manish5897.github.io/index.md

 Currently part of Google Developer community on Action on Google(AoG).

-Currently I'm working as a freelancer if you wanted me to help you out at something contact me.
+And I'm also working as a freelancer if you wanted me to help you out at something contact me.